psolbach/metadoc/README.md

 ---

-Meteadoc is a software product of Praise Internet UG, Hamburg.
+Meteadoc is a software product of FanMatics, Hamburg.
 Metadoc stems from a pedigree of nice libraries like [goose3](https://github.com/goose3/goose3/tree/master/goose3), [langdetect](https://github.com/Mimino666/langdetect) and [nltk](https://github.com/nltk/nltk).
 Metadoc leans on [this](https://github.com/hankcs/AveragedPerceptronPython) perceptron implementation inspired by Matthew Honnibal.
 Metadoc is a work-in-progress.